 The Lizzie Project provides backpacks and scholarships to students in Choluteca, Honduras, through the backdrop of evangelical Christian ministry.
 If students cannot pay for uniforms and books, the government does not allow students to attend school.
 Keeping students in school and progressing to the next academic level is a key goal of The Lizzie Project.

 Resources provided by The Lizzie Project enable students to go to school for a full academic year.
-In 2017, scholarships were given to 130 students.
+In 2022, scholarships were given to over 200 students.
 A good education increases the quality of life within communities and provides economic opportunities within villages, breaking the multiple-generational cycle of poverty.

 A mission team from Georgia usually goes to Choluteca annually.
 During that time, the 12-15 person team works side by side with Hondurans and WGM missionaries as they go to school, worship, play and serve in churches and villages.